ProvableHQ/welcome/documentation/leo/deprecated/additional_material/04_contributing.md

 ### Grammar

-In the root directory of the repository, there exists a "grammar" directory.
+In the root directory of the repository, there exists a "docs/grammar" directory.
 In that directory, there is an "abnf-grammar.txt" file that has the grammar rules in ABNF format.
 If your changes affect a grammar rule, we may ask you to modify it in that txt file.
 After you do so, make sure to go into the directory and run `cargo run > README.md`.
 Doing so will ensure that the README file for the grammar is up to date.

-### Changelog

-We will be adding a `Changelog.md` to Leo in the near future.
-Please add an entry if your code fixes a bug or adds a feature.

 We appreciate your hard work!